-EMT models provided to Western Power must be compatible with PSCADTM/EMTDCTM version 5.0 and above and Intel FORTRAN Compiler Classic version 2020.x or higher.
+EMT models provided to Western Power must be compatible with PSCADTM/EMTDCTM version 5.0 and above and Intel FORTRSN Intel 64 bit Compiler (the 32 bit Compiler will no longer be available).
 Models must not be dependent on a specific Intel Visual FORTRAN version to run.
 EMT models compiled in or requiring Compaq Visual FORTRAN to run will not be accepted.